tomwechsler/Ethical_Hacking_and_Penetration_Testing/Documentation/Protect_Enterprise_4_Core_Disciplines_Cybersecurity_Architecture.md

 3. **Threat Management** – Monitoring and responding to active threats.
 4. **Trust Management** – Establishing and enforcing security governance and encryption policies.

-These four disciplines collectively **strengthen an organization’s security posture** and align with modern security frameworks such as **Zero Trust Architecture (ZTA), NIST Cybersecurity Framework, and ISO 27001**.
+These four disciplines collectively **strengthen an organization's security posture** and align with modern security frameworks such as **Zero Trust Architecture (ZTA), NIST Cybersecurity Framework, and ISO 27001**.

 This article explores each discipline in **detail**, compares them to **industry standards**, and examines how they integrate into the **Zero Trust model**.